 The only way to know for sure whether your cat has a fever is to take its temperature.
 The whole process should only take a few minutes, provided the cat isn't resisting you.
-Your cat's normal temperature is between 100.4 and 102.5 Fahrenheit.
+The normal temperature for most cats is between 100.4 and 102.5 degrees Fahrenheit.
 Higher temperatures may require a visit to the veterinarian, depending on other symptoms.

 Watch out for these telltale signs of a fever:

-You can either take its temperature rectally, or via its ear, but rectal temperatures are more accurate.
+You can either take your cat's temperature rectally, or via its ear, but rectal temperatures are more accurate.
 If you're trying to determine just how high the cat's temperature is, use a rectal thermometer.
 Digital thermometers give a reading much faster and make the process shorter.
-Just make sure you keep the thermometer separate so that it's only used on the cat.
+Make sure you keep the thermometer separate so that it's only used on the cat.